← All insights

 Frequently Asked Questions

 How do CISOs evaluate cybersecurity consulting firms?
 CISOs evaluate cybersecurity consulting firms primarily through peer recommendations and trusted networks.
 They look for radical transparency, a deep understanding of their specific business context, and the ability to translate technical cyber risk into business risk.
-They are highly skeptical of exaggerated marketing claims.
+They are highly sceptical of exaggerated marketing claims.

 Why is traditional marketing ineffective for cybersecurity firms?
 Traditional marketing often relies on fear-based messaging (FUD) and feature lists, which enterprise security buyers ignore.
 The market is saturated with identical claims, making it impossible to differentiate on capabilities alone.
 Trust and credibility are the only effective differentiators.